 12 of 12

 A true garden workhorse, thyme is good for just about everything.
 Herbal in culinary and medicinal preparations, thyme is excellent for kitchen gardens.
 It also creeps along the ground, making it a good choice where you need a ground cover crop.
 Or, trim it back to make it more mounded.
 Fragrant with delicate blooms, thyme is beautiful in any capacity.
 Grow from a starter for the most low maintenance establishment.
-Hardy to zones 5-9, depending on the variety.
+Hardy to zones 5 through 9, depending on the variety.